-Global economic conditions generally improved in 2010, as real gross domestic product (GDP) grew in most major economies following declines in 2009, and growth in emerging markets was strong.
-However, certain unfavorable conditions emerged during the second quarter of 2010 that made the environment more challenging for our businesses, including broad market concerns over European sovereign debt risk and uncertainty regarding financial regulatory reform, sharply higher equity volatility levels, lower global equity prices and wider corporate credit spreads.
-During the second half of 2010, some of these conditions reversed, as equity volatility levels decreased, global equity prices generally recovered and corporate credit spreads narrowed.
-In addition, the U.S. Federal Reserve announced quantitative easing measures during the fourth quarter of 2010 in order to stimulate economic growth and protect against the risk of deflation.
-Industrywide announced mergers and acquisitions volumes increased, while industry-wide debt offerings volumes decreased compared with 2009.
-A significant increase in initial public offerings volumes compared with 2009 offset declines in common stock follow-on offerings and convertible offerings volumes, as 2009 included significant capital-raising activity by financial institutions.
+Global economic growth generally moderated in 2011, as real gross domestic product (GDP) grew in most major economies and emerging markets, but at a slower pace than in 2010.
+Certain unfavorable market conditions that emerged in 2010 continued during the year, including concerns about European sovereign debt risk and uncertainty regarding financial regulatory reform.
+Additional concerns that emerged during the first half of the year that affected our businesses included political unrest in the Middle East, the earthquake and tsunami in Japan and inflation in emerging markets.
+During the second half of the year, concerns about European sovereign debt risk and its impact on the European banking system intensified, while concerns about U.S. growth and the uncertainty regarding the U.S. federal debt ceiling emerged, contributing to higher volatility levels, significantly lower global equity prices and significantly wider corporate credit spreads.
+This prompted the U.S. Federal Reserve and the European Central Bank to announce easing measures in order to stimulate economic growth in the U.S. and to alleviate concerns about Europe.
+Industry-wide completed and announced mergers and acquisitions volumes increased compared with 2010, but declined during the second half of the year.
+Industry-wide equity and equity related offerings and industry-wide debt offerings both decreased compared with 2010, including significant declines during the second half of the year.
 Our client base, skewed towards higher quality (highly rated) counterparties, is less sensitive (though not immune) to the global economic environment and our collateralisation terms significantly reduce any loss experience.

 For further information on credit exposures see "Credit Risk Management" of our Annual Report.
 For a further discussion of how market conditions affect our businesses, see "Certain Risk Factors That May Affect Our Businesses" of our Annual Report.